Grupa Azoty ATT Polymers GmbH: Shareholding structure

 100% of shares is held by the Grupa Azoty, being the controlling shareholder of the major Polish plants of Great Chemical Synthesis (Kędzierzyn-Koźle, Police, Puławy i Tarnów).

 Management

 The company is run by two managing directors: Gabriele Kell and Jacek Dychtoń, whereas the members of the Supervisory Board are Andrzej Skolmowski, Małgorzata Malec and Witold Szczypiński.

 Production

 Grupa Azoty ATT Polymers GmbH mainly specialises in polyamide 6 production.
 Its high viscosity allows for its application in, e.g. production of bi-oriented foil, which is used in work with foods.
 A product named Alphalon™ was distinguished at fairs PLASTPOL 2011 in Kielce.

-The production abilities in Grupa Azoty ATT POLYMERS are estimated as 45 thousand tons per year.
-In 2014, Grupa Azoty gained the possibility to open the next factory of polyamide 6 in Tarnów as a part of Special Economic Zone in Kraków with production rate of 80 thousand tons per year.
+The production abilities in Grupa Azoty ATT POLYMERS are estimated at 45 thousand tons per year.
+In 2014, Grupa Azoty gained the possibility to open the next factory of polyamide 6 in Tarnów as a part of the Special Economic Zone in Kraków with the production rate of 80 thousand tons per year.
 The synergy of these installations allows the company to produce ca. 170 thousand tons of PA6 per year.